 Leadership presence is an essential quality for professional success that can be difficult to articulate, but you know it when you see it.
 Having a strong leadership presence means that you can command a room, share your thoughts with confidence and influence others.
 Presence results in making those around you feel at ease, heard, and inspired to take action.

 Watching your recorded presentation allows you to see yourself as your audience sees you and gives you an opportunity to pick up on what’s enhancing and detracting from your presence.
-Watch your recorded presentation and ask yourself:

 The next time you’re feeling anxious about an upcoming business obligation and need some guidance and inspiration, choose a woman role model whose presence you admire, then ask yourself:

 While it’s important to be true to who you are and own your unique value, channeling the leadership qualities of those you admire is a great way to make it through tough moments and enhance your presence.

 Having a strong network of people who know that they can rely on you and trust your judgment is a crucial component of your leadership presence.
 Put a reminder on your calendar to reach out to at least one person each day and ask how they’re doing, offer them assistance, share a helpful resource, or set up a coffee meeting.
 You may be surprised by the opportunities that this opens up for you!

 Enjoyed this post?
 You might also like…